 The Queen’s College Translation Exchange brings together expertise in literary translation and outreach within the College, University, city, and country to develop a broad programme of translation-related activities for students, schools, and the public.

-The focus of the Translation Exchange is on bringing students from the Medieval and Modern Languages, Oriental Studies, and English faculties together with teachers and pupils from local schools for translation workshops, and on developing virtual resources for learners across the UK.
+The focus of the Translation Exchange is on bringing students from the Medieval and Modern Languages, Oriental Studies, Classics, and English faculties together with teachers and pupils from local schools for translation workshops, and on developing virtual resources for learners across the UK.
 With an emphasis on translation as a creative, inspiring, and aspiration-raising activity, these workshops will channel the students’ expertise in translation and enthusiasm for language-learning and literature into enriching literary experiences for young people from primary age upwards.

 Exchange events will include an international literature book club, support for events with international writers visiting Oxford, and a residency for an international writer.